Telmooo/jpass/docs/mutation_testing.md

 +    Assertions.assertThrows(UnsupportedFlavorException.class, () -> emptyClipboardContent.getTransferData(dataFlavor));
 + }
 ```
-Due to the simplicity of the code to be tested, just a simple test to cover the lines were enough to kill the mutants.
+Due to the simplicity of the code to be tested, just a simple test to cover the lines was enough to kill the mutants.

 ## jpass.util.Configuration

-This class had 4 mutants that survived, however, only two of these was a valid mutant survival.
+This class had 4 mutants that survived, however, only two of these were valid mutant survival.
 The image below showcases the four mutants that survived not by lack of testing, but rather due to Pitest fault.
 The mutants are, in order:
 1. Negated Conditional on `filePath.exists()`
 2. Negated Conditional on `filePath.isFile()`
 3. Removed call on `properties.load(is)`